 Nick Willing’s rewrites of these classics serve to give them striking new interpretations.
-The spin he conducts on Peter Pan is to place everything onto another planet where people have been transported there by a mysterious artefact.
+The spin he conducts on Peter Pan is to place everything onto another planet where people have been transported there by a mysterious artifact.
 This offers an ingenious explanation of the world of J.M.
 Barrie’s Neverland where pirates sat alongside American Indians and children that never aged.
 Barrie offered no particular explanation for such, whereas Willing has the characters being transported there from various eras of history where the planet causes them to never age thus explaining Peter’s everlasting youth.
 Other aspects of Peter Pan are given ingenious rationalisations or reinterpretations – Peter’s ability to fly comes from a substance on this world; or where Tinkerbell is one of a series of native tree spirits.

 Neverland should perhaps be seen more as a prequel to the events of Peter Pan than a remake/reworking of the story itself.
 There is no Wendy in this story, for instance, although it is implied that this story ends just before the point where she would enter the scene as Peter returns from Earth and the others notice that his shadow is missing.
 The mini-series is concerned with the events leading up to Peter and Hook’s arrival in Neverland and this is where Nick Willing’s writing is at its most ingenious.